MicrosoftDocs/dynamics-365-customer-engagement/ce/company-news-timeline/get-company-news-timeline-dynamics-365-phones-tablets.md

 > [!NOTE]
->  When you install a solution, your Dynamics 365 Customer Engagement (on-premises) site is taken offline in maintenance mode for a short time.
+>  When you install a solution, your Dynamics 365 Customer Engagement (on-premises) or Common Data Service site is taken offline in maintenance mode for a short time.
 We recommend you install the solution when it's least disruptive to users.

 ## Privacy notice
  [!INCLUDE[cc_privacy_crm_compnews_socialtimeline](../includes/cc-privacy-crm-compnews-socialtimeline.md)]